US women's water polo team handed rare loss at Olympics - WHIZ News

 The U.S. had the ball in the final seconds, but it turned it over.

-It was the United States’ first loss at the Olympics since the 2008 final against the Netherlands.
+It was its first loss at the Olympics since the 2008 final against the Netherlands.
 It had a draw in London, but it went 6-0 on the way to the title in Rio de Janeiro.

+“Wish we would have finished off the game, but we’ll learn from this and move on,” United States coach Adam Krikorian said.

+Beyond having some trouble with the physicality of China and Hungary, the U.S. also is struggling with its shooting.
+It made 25 of 40 shots in its opening victory against Japan, and then shot 36% (12 for 33) against China and 29% (9 for 31) in the loss to Hungary.

 Jay Cohen can be reached at https://twitter.com/jcohenap